pintergreg/software-engineering/lectures/00_intro.md

 It contains a loop going from 1 to 100 (ranges are not closed in Python, so 101 is excluded and the range step is 1 by default).
 If the loop variable is dividable by 15, "FizzBuzz" is printed to the screen.
-I it is only dividable by 3 "Fizz" is printed, if only by 5 "Buzz" is printed.
+If it is only dividable by 3 "Fizz" is printed, if only by 5 "Buzz" is printed.
 In any other cases the number id printed.